Radiation Therapy, B.S.

 Careers

 There are many career opportunities for radiation therapists.
-Graduates can work as radiation therapists in hospitals and clinics and may seek positions in areas such as treatment planning, health care administration, equipment sales and training and teaching.
+Graduates can work as radiation therapists in hospitals and clinics and may also seek positions in areas such as health care administration, equipment sales and teaching.

-Some graduates further their education to pursue careers in dosimetry, medical physics and advanced practice.
-Radiation therapy provides excellent pre-professional curricula in pre-medicine and pre-physician assistant.
+Some graduates further their education to pursue careers in dosimetry and medical physics.
+Radiation therapy provides excellent pre-professional curricula for those interested in medicine or becoming physician assistants.
 Many students attend graduate school part-time with assistance from their place of employment.

-Some jobs are classified as traveling jobs where the employee provides temporary help to departments that are short-staffed for a short period of time.
+Some jobs are classified as traveling jobs where the employee provides temporary help to departments that are short-staffed for a short period.
 These therapists travel regularly, with the length of stay and the location varying.

 Major focus areas for radiation therapists are:

-- Delivery of treatments using linear accelerators or similar equipment using ionizing radiation
+- Delivering treatments using linear accelerators or similar equipment using ionizing radiation

 The general salary range depends on geographic location, years of experience and education.
-The median annual wage for radiation therapists is $86,850 according to the Bureau of Labor Statistics.
+According to the Bureau of Labor Statistics, the mean annual wage for radiation therapists in 2022 was $98,340 per year.

 Admission Requirements